All-Weather and Indoor Activities in Invercargill (Perfect for Rainy Days!)

 7. Play 10 Pin Bowling

-Another fun indoor activity that you can rely on on a rainy day is Invercargill’s Super Bowl!
+Another fun indoor activity that you can rely on on a rainy day is Invercargill’s Superbowl!
 The entertainment centre provides fun for all ages.
-You can easily spend the day here challenging each other, fuelled by the drinks, snacks and meals for sale, as well as the will to perfecting your aim!
+You can easily spend the day here challenging each other while fuelled by the drinks, snacks and meals for sale, as well as the will to perfect your aim!
 See more like this in the 10 Things to Do in Invercargill with Kids.

 Location: 105 Kelvin Street